 A curse — or is it a ghost — is determined to make sure no-one ever lives in the now-infamous house in Amityville, New York, ever again.

 Something is present.
 Always there... lurking... you can feel it.
 Maybe the worst thing about it is that it's unknown.
 What's making all these things happen?
 The floating furniture... the swarms of flies... the blood oozing from the walls and the stairs...
 Who or what is spying through the windows — or am I starting to lose my mind too?
 Mr. Lutz has taken a liking to an axe, and Missy has made an evil invisible friend.
 Too late have the Lutzes realized they my have bought more than just a house in the county.
-This house has a mind of its own.
-And it's a disturbed mind.
+This house has a disturbed mind of its own.

 The Lutzes move into the house, hoping for a new life in the country.
-George and Kathy Lutz are played by James Brolin and Margot Kidder.
 Soon after they move in, creepy things start to happen.
 Fearful and suspicious, they call a priest, hoping he can rid the house of its evil presence.

-All hell breaks loose when Father Delaney (Rod Steiger) trys to bless the house and pray for the evil to leave.
-He finds himself locked in a room, he loses his sight, grows ill, is even attacked by clouds of flies.
-Fleeing the house he seeks safety in his office but the malevolent forces purshue him; he burns his hand severely attempting to call the Lutz family and warn them to leave the house.
+All hell breaks loose when Father Delaney (Rod Steiger) tries to bless the house and pray for the evil to leave.
+He finds himself locked in a room, he loses his sight, grows ill and is even attacked by clouds of flies.
+Fleeing the house, he seeks safety in his office but, the malevolent forces pursue him.
+He burns his hand severely attempting to call the Lutz family and warn them to leave the house.

 The music is haunting and hits all the right spooky notes.
-As for the special effects, I guess you have to cut it some slacks seeing as it was made in the 70s, but even allowing for that I think the filmmakers could have done better.
-In spite of that there are some really good scares — this is definitely a movie I would recommend for horror fans.
+As for the special effects, I guess you have to cut it some slack, seeing as it was made in the '70s, but even allowing for that, I think the filmmakers could have done better.
+In spite of that, there are some really good scares; definitely a movie I would recommend for horror fans.